auth-global/self-documenting-cryptography/design-documents/g3p.md

 It is recommended that every deployment generates and uses its own genuine seguid, because doing so is easy and because it always improves the coverage of self-documenting tags throughout our protocols.

 For example, without either using a deployment-specific seguid or modifying the HMAC construction altogether, it's impossible to add a deployment-documenting tag to the last SHA256 block required to compute a full application of HMAC.
 This block is fairly common in the core key-stretching component of PHKDF, typically consisting of one out of three or four blocks, depending on the length of the domain tag.
-This plausibly amplifies any overhead associated with hypothetical tag obscuration attacks.
+Using a deployment-specific seguid plausibly amplifies any overhead associated with hypothetical tag obscuration attacks.

 While it is recommended to use your own seguid, it is also perfectly secure to use a default seguid; it just won't point back to your specific deployment, and instead you'll be entirely reliant on other tags to communicate with observers.

 Be aware that using a default seguid can bring with it additional expectations or requirements.
 For example, while the above recommendation that the domain tag start with a domain name, email address, or URI is a universal recommendation no matter what seguid is ultimately specified, these recommendations might become an expectation if a default seguid is used.
 On the other hand, a deployment could change the seguid and then do whatever it wants to with the domain tag.

 ## A First Implementation

 Our first protocol meets all of our design requirements and is relatively simple and foolproof to implement.
 It is literally PBKDF2 deployed in an alternate mode of operation.
 This alternative is plausibly better for at least three reasons: first, this mode of operation is the only way to turn PBKDF2-HMAC-SHA256 into an iterated self-documenting hash function.
 Second, this mode of operation allows a PBKDF2 computation to efficiently transferred to another computing element at nearly any time, with full credit for any key-stretching work already performed.
 Third, this mode of operation comports more closely with modern recommendations for key derivation functions as found in NIST Special Publication 800-108r1 and RFC 5869.

 ```
 TAGGED-PBKDF2-HMAC-SHA256 : (